zephinzer/annams/docs/contributing.md

 docker ps | grep annams_dev
 ```

-> To stop the services, run `npm run stop-services`
+> To stop the services, run `npm run services stop`

 The available services are: